 Committee Member: Committee members, along with a committee chair, make up all OSCPA committees.
 They determine activities and provide guidance to the resource pools (see below) assigned to carry out their projects.
 Here are a few frequently asked questions:

 - I want to volunteer but I'm worried about the time commitment, how often do committees meet?
 Committees generally meet four to five times per year.

 - I don't live in the Oklahoma City area, what are my attendance options?
-All committee meetings will be held at the OSCPA office.
-But, members are also able to participate via conference call and teleconference.
+Most committee meetings will be held at the OSCPA office.
+But, members are also able to participate online via Zoom.